Last Update: August 2023

 Mid Range = from THB1000 to THB2500

-App 8 km out of town, so best enjoyed if you have your own transport.
-Or let the reception desk arrange a driver for travel to town.
-Above all, the secluded location is actually the biggest draw of this resort.
-Piece and quiet amidst jungle and rice paddies, a brand new swimming pool, trekking straight from the resort and included breakfast.
-The wifi doesn’t cover the whole area, but I dare you to disconnect and unwind.
+App 8 km out of town, so best if you have your own transport.
+The resort can arrange a driver for visits to town.
+The secluded location is actually the biggest draw of this resort.
+Peace and quiet amidst jungle and rice paddies, a new swimming pool, trekking straight from the resort and included breakfast.
+The wifi doesn’t cover the whole area, so perfect to disconnect and unwind.

-Salween River Restaurant (#23 Soi Pradit Jong Kham).
 Popular restaurant with travelers and expats.
-Serves Shan, Thai and Western dishes that are ok, but not great.
+Salween River Restaurant used to be in the center of town, but recently moved to the outskirts in a more nature environment.
+The Shan and Thai dishes are great.
+Western dishes not that much, but still ok.
 Breakfast options are very good though.
-Prices are slightly higher than peer places, but the restaurant has a good ambiance.
+Prices are slightly higher than peer places, but the restaurant has a good ambiance and serves as a great meeting point for like-minded travelers.